 The Clerkship is four weeks in duration.
-Educational activities include participation in the care of in-patients and out-patients, attendance at lectures and conferences (where available) and student-identified readings appropriate for the patients being seen.
+Educational activities include participation in the care of inpatients and outpatients, attendance at lectures and conferences (where available) and student-identified readings appropriate for the patients being seen.

 Similar to other required clerkships, extended absences (beyond 2 working days) from the clerkship are not permitted.
 Any absence from the clerkship must be pre-approved by the appropriate regional campus dean prior to the beginning of the clerkship.
+The Clerkship Director and Education Director must be notified.
 Unapproved absences during the clerkship may result in a grade of "fail" for the clerkship.